 Is a software development subscription the same as a retainer?

 Close, but not exactly.
-A retainer is traditionally time-based — you pay for a set number of hours per month.
-A subscription is deliverable-based — you pay for a defined scope of work, tracked in cycles.
-The subscription model tends to produce more consistent output because it is tied to outcomes, not hours.
+A retainer is traditionally time-based: you pay for a set number of hours per month.
+A subscription is deliverable-based: you pay for a defined scope tracked in cycles.
+The subscription model tends to produce more consistent output because it ties pay to outcomes, not hours.

 How much can get done in a month?

-Output varies by complexity, but a typical month on a Standard subscription delivers six to twelve meaningful features or improvements, depending on scope.
+Output varies by complexity, but a typical month on the Standard tier delivers six to twelve meaningful features or improvements.
 Smaller, well-defined features are faster.
-Complex integrations or architectural changes take longer and are scoped accordingly at sprint planning.
+Complex integrations or architectural changes take longer and are scoped accordingly at planning.

 What happens to my code if I cancel?

 You own all code delivered under the subscription.
 It is work made for hire.
 Cancelling does not affect your ownership of anything that was built.
-I also provide documentation for any major features or architecture decisions so the next engineer — internal or external — can pick up without starting from zero.
+I also provide documentation for major features and architecture decisions so the next engineer, internal or external, can pick up without starting from zero.

 Can I upgrade or downgrade tiers?

 Yes.
 Tier changes take effect at the next monthly cycle.
-Upgrading gives you more capacity.
-Downgrading adjusts the scope and delivery cadence accordingly.
+Upgrading gives more capacity.
+Downgrading adjusts the scope and cadence accordingly.

 Do you work with existing codebases?

 Yes.
 Most subscriptions start with an existing codebase, not a greenfield project.
-I do a short code review at the start of the engagement to understand what I am working with and flag anything that needs immediate attention before new feature work begins.
+I do a short code review at the start to understand what I am working with and flag anything that needs immediate attention before new feature work begins.

 What time zone do you work in?